William Cole, 3rd Earl of Enniskillen: Background and education

 Cole was born into the Ulster branch of 'the Ascendancy', the Anglo-Irish aristocracy.
 He was the son of John Willoughby Cole, 2nd Earl of Enniskillen and his wife, Lady Charlotte Paget.
 Lord Cole was educated at Harrow and Christ Church, Oxford.
-In his youth he began to devote his leisure to the study and collection of fossil fishes, with his friend Sir Philip Grey Egerton, and amassed a fine collection at Florence Court, his home just south-west of Enniskillen.
+In his youth he began to devote his leisure to the study and collection of fossil fishes, with his friend Sir Philip Grey Egerton, 10th Bt, and amassed a fine collection at Florence Court, his home just south-west of Enniskillen.
 This included many specimens that were described and figured by Agassiz and Egerton.
 This collection was subsequently acquired by the British Museum, and now resides at the Natural History Museum, London.

 Political career

 Lord Enniskillen was also involved in politics and represented (as Lord Cole) Fermanagh in the House of Commons between 1831 and 1840, when he succeeded his father, to become the third Earl of Enniskillen, and entered the House of Lords as Baron Grinstead.
 In Dublin, he was a member of the Kildare Street Club.